 - Wear rubber gloves so that you don't wreck your skin or absorb stuff through your skin (though most molecules are too large to actually absorb) or look like some weird tie-dyed creature.

-- Provide adequate ventilation if fumes or excessive powder dusts are present.
+- Provide adequate ventilation if fumes or powder dusts are present.
 This means cross ventilation, preferably with an exhaust fan.
 You can also put a box fan in one window, pointed to the outside to suck out room air, and open another window opposite for the fresh air to come in and replace it.

 - Don't breathe fumes.
 Dust masks don't help with fumes.
 Deluxe Rubber Respirators will keep you from breathing dusts, mists and vapors with the proper filters.

 - Don't use cooking or eating utensils to prepare dyes, chemicals and other craft products that are not intended for human consumption.
 Get a used microwave, if you are using one for your craft, to use as a dedicated microwave just for your craft.

 - If you are going to store anything in the fridge, tape the container closed and label it very clearly!